dzehirov/miniproject/Section - 6 Definitions of Terms for Mini-Project 2.md

 Extend Class, also referred to as Class Inheritance, is simply creating a class within a class.
 These subclasses, or *Child Classes*, are able to "inherit" and make use of methods and variables that are present in their *Parent Class*.

 ### 15. CSV Files
+CSV (Comma Separated Value) Files are a simple file format that is used to store tabular data like spreadsheets and databases.
+CSV is widely used in Python because of its simplicity.
+They store tabular data in plain text.
+Each line in the plain text represents a data record, which can contain one or more fields that are separated by a comma (hence the name).

 ### 16. Reading Files